MarcoDiFrancesco/Notes/💻 Linux/archive/BTRFS.md

 `sudo btrfs filesystem usage /` to get the **disk usage**, specifying */* or */var/log* is the same becuase they are installed in the same disk (nvme one).

-Snapshots are made in using a root service in crontab: [[Crontab - Events - Udev]]
+Snapshots are made in using a root service in crontab: [[Events - Udev]]